gantry/docs/pages/01.gantry5/01.basics/01.key-features/docs.md

 #### Flexible and Easy Layout Manager

 Set up and configure page layouts with Gantry 5's new Layout Manager.
 Featuring drag-and-drop functionality that gives you the power to place content blocks, resize them, and configure their unique settings in seconds.
-Load layout presets or duplicate the layout of another Configuration with a click of the mouse, and customize virtually every aspect of the page layout without ever having to touch a text editor.
+Load layout presets or duplicate the layout of another Outline with a click of the mouse, and customize virtually every aspect of the page layout without ever having to touch a text editor.

 #### No Programming Experience Necessary